pplmx/setup-custom-action-by-ts/docs/development.md

 ---

-By following this guide, you'll be well-prepared to contribute to `setup-me-action`.
+By following this guide, you'll be well-prepared to contribute to `setup-custom-action-by-ts`.
 Thank you for helping maintain and improve this project!